-(9) "Plan of care" means a written course of physical therapy treatment established by a physical therapist following an initial evaluation which integrates the evaluation data collected to determine the degree to which physical therapy interventions are likely to achieve anticipated goals and expected outcomes.
+(8) "Plan of care" means a written course of physical therapy treatment established by a physical therapist following an initial evaluation which integrates the evaluation data collected to determine the degree to which physical therapy interventions are likely to achieve anticipated goals and expected outcomes.

-(10) "Record" means a written account of the detailed information gathered from each evaluation, reassessment, and the treatment provided to a patient.
+(9) "Record" means a written account of the detailed information gathered from each evaluation, reassessment, and the treatment provided to a patient.
 This documentation may be used to create the separate, permanent record, or it may serve as the permanent record.

-(11) "Student" means a child ages 3 to 21 who are enrolled in an educational institution and who qualifies for services under IDEA or Section 504 of the Rehabilitation Act, or other designated plan of care, or child ages 0-2 who qualifies under the IDEA Early Intervention Program.
-(12) "Student PT or Student PTA" means a person enrolled in a CAPTE accredited physical therapist or physical therapist assistant program and who is providing patient care as part of the required clinical education.
+(10) "Student" means a child ages 3 to 21 who is enrolled in an educational institution and who qualifies for services under IDEiA or Section 504 of the Rehabilitation Act, or other designated plan of care, or a child ages 0-2 who qualifies under the IDEiA Early Intervention Program.